 Japan is unique with respect to its organisational separation of prescription and dispensation of pharmaceuticals.
 While Germany, France and the Netherlands strictly limit dispensation to pharmacies, physicians in Japan are allowed to dispense pharmaceuticals by employing pharmacists.
-However, the share of drugs dispensed by pharmacies has been rising over the last few years and just exceeded 50 per cent at the end of 2002.
+However, the share of drugs dispensed by pharmacies has been rising over the last years and matches 46 per cent at the end of 2002.